XProtect behavioral flop

 When your threat detection system flags Finder for “suspicious Messages access” and Little Snitch for “Keychain exfiltration”, you haven’t built a security tool but a cataloguing system where virtually every application is suspicious by default.
 The signal-to-noise ratio isn’t low: it’s inverted.

 Before the fix, the XPdb database sat accessible with root privileges.
 Malware found it and bypassed it.
-In doing so, XCSSET escaped what Apple calls their “behavioral telemetry and discovery pipeline”.
+In doing so, XCSSET escaped what Apple calls its “behavioral telemetry and discovery pipeline”.
 Even now, XCSSET can still kill CloudTelemetryService.

 That behavioral detection is no better than post-mortem signature-based detection.
 We don’t need to fingerprint every notarized or App Store-approved network utility that makes an outbound connection.
 We don’t need a cryptographic registry of every clipboard-aware application.
 We need anomalies, not inventories.